mvalin/minikube-test/README.md

 🏄  Done! kubectl is now configured to use "minikube" cluster and "default" namespace by default
 ```

+> Note: if you are using a different driver you have to replace hyperkit for your preferred driver.

 ## Create the NGINX deployment

 ### Create